-ATG quickly captured the zeitgeist of the 00’s, using graffiti as a springboard to create a movement that spanned across art, music and fashion and were known for putting on era defining raves that captured the restless optimism of the times, as well as producing a clothing label worn by the likes of Cara Delevigne and Rita Ora amongst others.
+ATG quickly captured the zeitgeist of the 00’s, using graffiti as a springboard to create a movement that spanned across art, music and street wear and were known for putting on era defining raves that captured the restless optimism of the times.

 Although briefly attending Central St. Martins as a student, Panik didn’t gel with the formulaic approach to learning art, and set about his own path.
 In 2005, he pursued a self-taught journey of creating large-scale murals, character-based pieces and studio work, introducing his trademark faces, which to this day, he uses as a scaffolding to build pieces that explore social issues and the day-to-day complexities of modern life.
 He’s since exhibited in London, Paris, Amsterdam and New York, and has been commissioned by the likes of Nike, Adidas and Moncler, all the while continually painting on the streets of almost every corner of the planet.
 In 2017 after being invited by Banksy’s Walled Off hotel, this landed Panik in Palestine where alongside Jan Francis, they painted the infamous 100ft ‘Stand Taller Than Walls’ piece along the dividing wall with Israel.

 Paniks focus on social issues doesn’t just stop at his artistic expression.
 He prides himself on the work he regularly does with youth and community projects, specifically the NW5 Play Project Youth Centre in North London.
 With the centre being so close to where he still resides to this day, he regularly looks to inspire and support the local youth of his neighbourhood and beyond to use creativity as a positive release of their energy, much in the same way he himself used graffiti when he was younger.